WHAT BECOMES OF THE BROKEN HEARTED? SORROWFUL YET ALWAYS REJOICING ON PALM SUNDAY.

 ‘The LORD heals the broken hearted and binds up their wounds’ [Psalm 147:3].

-And that is a hope in which we who believe can all rejoice – even if, for now, the tears still flow.
+And that is a hope in which we who believe can all rejoice – irrespective of whether, in our current sadness, the tears continue to flow or not.

 Related blogs: